Intermittent mandatory ventilation

-Intermittent Mandatory Ventilation (IMV) refers to any mode of mechanical ventilation where a regular series of breaths are scheduled but the ventilator senses patient effort and reschedules mandatory breaths based on the calculated need of the patient.
-Similar to continuous mandatory ventilation in parameters set for the patients pressures and volumes but distinct in its ability to support a patient by either supporting their own effort or providing support when patient effort is not sensed.
+Intermittent Mandatory Ventilation (IMV) is any mode of mechanical ventilation where a regular series of breaths is scheduled, but the ventilator senses patient effort and reschedules mandatory breaths based on the calculated need of the patient.
+Similar to continuous mandatory ventilation in parameters set for the patient's pressures and volumes, but distinct in its ability to support a patient by either supporting their effort or providing support when patient effort is not sensed.
 IMV is frequently paired with additional strategies to improve weaning from ventilator support or to improve cardiovascular stability in patients who may need full life support.